cpuzeroone/px-web/docs/whitepaper.md

 ### Distribution
 Following numbers may change before distribution starts.
-- Team: 20% (team share);
+- Team: 20% (20M, team share);
-- Distribution sale: 80% (common share).
+- Distribution sale: 80% (80M, common share).
 The "Team" part covers all additional expenses should they ever come.
 Also "Team" have "initial stake" of 46,000 VITE in the project.

 ### Reinvestment
 Team shows its dedication to Px value growth and project main idea by reinvesting all of it's 20% share into pool initially.
-After last token is distributed, 0.5% are unlocked for the team at the end of each quarter, i.e. it will be fully unlocked after 10 years (2% a year).
-Unlocked team share bahaves like a common share.
+After last token is distributed, at the end of each quarter, 500K PX of the team share are converted to common share.
+So only half of it will be "unlocked" after 5 years (project lifetime).
-Another reinvestment part will be done from investors' share (25% of it).
+Another reinvestment part will come from common shares (25% of it).
 So in other words:
 - Teams shares: 100% reinvestment.
 - Common shares: 25% reinvestment.

 ### Dividends
 Dividends are paid on weekly basis.
 For now they are currently planned to be paid in VX and VITE.
-Only common shares are eligible for dividends.
+Only common shares are eligible for dividends (because team shares are 100% reinvested).

 ### Initial investment strategy
 Below is investment strategy which is planned to be initially implemented by the project: